TANADONsim/NBA-Game-Score/README.md

 ## The Data
 We take a look at the NBA Daily Stat Leaders according to [https://www.basketball-reference.com](https://www.basketball-reference.com/friv/dailyleaders.fcgi?month=11&day=1&year=2018) from 01/11/2018 to 27/11/2018.

-## Building the code to get the data
+## Building the Python code to get the data
 ```
 import urllib3
 import csv